tox7cv3nom/Freak/README.md

   fetch all the URL from wayback machine or which are archieved by administrator

 ### DNS records
- Fetch all dns records of web application [mx, host, txt, dns]
+ Fetch all dns records of web application
+ - txt records
+ - host records
+ - mx records

 **warning**
     This tool will throw error if you doesn't provide valid api key